 - They all include the brand name or where they can be purchased:

-- They all include some type of call-to-action:
+- They all contain some call-to-action:

 - Free 2-day shipping